BarthV/zonefile-lwrp/README.md

 ## Usage

-Just add this cookbook in your project metadata file.

-Include the default recipe in your code to install zonefile gem dependency and bring LWRP to life :-).
+Just add this cookbook in your project metadata file to install zonefile gem dependency and bring LWRP to life :-).

 `include_recipe 'zonefile'`